 How did the rate fall with such a small job gain?
 It's because the government relies on two surveys for those figures, and they can diverge sharply from time to time.

 One is called the payroll survey.
 It asks companies and government agencies how many people they employ.
 This survey produces the number of jobs gained or lost during the month.
-In December, the payroll survey showed a net gain of 103,000 jobs.
-That was higher than November's 71,000 total but below October's 210,000.
+In October, the payroll survey showed that the private sector added 104,000 jobs, while federal, state and local governments cut 24,000.

 The other is called the household survey.
 Government workers ask households about the employment status of adults living there.
 Those without jobs are asked whether they're looking for one.
 If they're not, they're no longer considered part of the work force and aren't counted as unemployed.
 The household survey produces the unemployment rate each month.